surprisetalk/writings/lists/Music.md

 - ★☆☆☆☆ | Aoki Takamasa & Tujiko Noriko :: _28_
 - ☆☆☆☆☆ | Sufjan Stevens :: _The Age of Adz_
 - ★★☆☆☆ | Angels Of Light :: _The Angels Of Light Sing "Other People"_
-- ☆☆☆☆☆ | Candy Claws :: _Ceres & Calypso in the Deep Time_
 - ★★★★☆ | American Football :: _American Football_
 - ★★★★★ | John Mayer :: _Battle Studies_
 - ★★☆☆☆ | Akron/Family :: _Akron/Family_